 Parenting plans contained in your final decree of divorce will often mandate that email be used when communicating anything regarding your children with your ex-spouse.
-While we can sometimes let work emails sit for a day before responding, you may also be ordered to respond to an ex-spouse’s email in a certain time frame so be aware of whether or not this is a factor in your life.
+While we can sometimes let work emails sit for a day before responding, you may also be ordered to respond to an ex-spouse’s email in a specific time frame, so be aware of whether or not this is a factor in your life.

 It’s amazing that just over 100 years after their invention, telephone calls feel as ancient as the dinosaurs in many regards.
-The simple act of picking up a phone, dialing a number and speaking to another human being can now seem like a time consuming and burdensome act compared to the relative ease of email and text messaging.
-If you are a “millennial” and grew up with these alternative methods of communication this applies doubly to you in all likelihood.
+The simple act of picking up a phone, dialing a number, and speaking to another human being can now seem like a time-consuming and burdensome act compared to the relative ease of email and text messaging.
+If you are a “millennial” and grew up with these alternative methods of communication, this applies doubly to you in all likelihood.

-Of course, if you and your ex-spouse have a history of getting into arguments when speaking to one another on the phone it is not a good idea to use this medium unless in the case of an emergency.
+Of course, if you and your ex-spouse have a history of getting into arguments when speaking to one another on the phone, it is not a good idea to use this medium unless in the case of an emergency.

-Communication needs to be courteous
+Communication needs to be courteous.

 Everything you wanted to know about email- and more- the subject of tomorrow’s blog post

-Writing an email to your spouse isn’t just putting your fingers on a keyboard and clicking “send”.
-To communicate effectively, efficiently and respectfully there are steps that you need to take.
-Come back to our blog tomorrow and we will share some tips on that subject.
+Writing an email to your spouse isn’t just putting your fingers on a keyboard and clicking “send.”
+To communicate effectively, efficiently, and respectfully there are steps that you need to take.
+Come back to our blog tomorrow, and we will share some tips on that subject.